top of page

 If your hair is excessively shedding - for example, if a noticeable amount of hair strands collect on the carpet despite weekly hoovering , then consider that as a sign to do something.
 Rule out thyroid issues, low iron (ferritin) and coeliac gluten intolerance by booking those three blood tests at your local GP practice.
 Go on, do it now.
 If any of these tests come back requiring action then your hair will be suffering and no amount of loving care will improve it, without medical help.

 Remember that your test results being 'in range' does not mean that they are in optimum range for you.
-For example, the goal posts for thyroid results recently changed (meaning results which would previously have been concerning and medication-requiring are now considered 'in range').
+For example, the goal posts for thyroid results recently changed (meaning results that would previously have been concerning and medication-requiring are now considered 'in range').

 If you discover that you are coeliac (meaning that even a crumb of gluten ingested will stop your small intestine from properly absorbing nutrients for 6 weeks to 6 months after ingesting it) or if you are gluten intolerant, or if you have some other food intolerance, then taking the above medicines and supplements won't make much difference because your gut is too inflamed or too 'leaky' to absorb the good stuff.
 If your coeliac (gluten) test comes back negative, then systematically try cutting out common trigger food groups one at a time until you notice what calms your tummy (less gas, less bloating, normal poo - see the 'Bristol Stool Chart').
-I found the York Test postal blood test kit very useful to identify my own food triggers.
+I found the York Test postal blood test kit to be expensive, but very useful to identify my own food triggers.
 BUT never cut out gluten until AFTER you have been to the GP for a coeliac blood test, as a coeliac test relies on you eating gluten plentifully for the 6 weeks preceding the coeliac test!

 What you can start doing immediately to improve your hair growth, is improving your gut microbiome by drinking a glass of kefir (fermented yoghurt drink available in supermarkets) every day.
-If lactose intolerance is suspected, take probiotic capsules e.g. Boots 'Good Gut ' Max Strength capsules instead.
+If lactose intolerance is suspected, take (pricey) probiotic capsules e.g. Boots 'Good Gut ' Max Strength capsules instead.

 If you are diagnosed as having an underactive thyroid, it is definitely a good idea to get your 'thyroid antibodies' checked to see if your issues are cause by Hashimoto's disease (it is estimated that 90% of underactive thyroid issues in the western world are cause by Hashimoto's disease).
 This thyroid antibody testing service is not available on the NHS.
 Using a postal blood testing service such as Medichecks is a good option.
 If your thyroid antibodies are raised then it indicates that you need to work on a multi-pronged approach to managing your Hashimoto's disease, alongside taking your thyroxine.
 Measures include: actively avoiding stress, getting plenty of sleep, avoiding gluten (and possibly soya and dairy), avoiding alcohol, avoiding caffeine, avoiding excessive exercise, caring for gut health and taking thyroid-supporting supplements such as Selenium, Biotin, Glucosamine, Myo-Inositol and L-Glutamine.